 - ICT in shops could lead consumers to consult additional information on the web (while being in the shop at the time of a purchase decision).
 It could also be present via a smartphone application or via other means.
-The type of information made available, could, for example, include details of the best and worst performers on the market or in a particular shop - ICT in shops, or via the product manual could lead to on-line fiches (instead of or in addition to having them on paper).
-However, other stakeholders have argued that QR codes should not be necessary because the label should be self-explanatory - ICT could be explored as complementary vehicle to supply additional information, which cannot usefully be included within the label - In the future, it may be possible for appliances to give feedback on user behaviour (though it is probably premature to reflect these options within delegated acts currently) - Electronic labels could be displayed in shops or retailers could be able to download the newest labels from the internet in all languages.
-It could allow for quickly updated labels, and display of information adjusted to national or regional conditions - The internet could be used as a storage space for manufacturers to display information on the energy class or the energy consumption and efficiency of their products for a long period of time.
-Consumers would then be able to easily identify the performance of the products they already possess and hence be motivated to switch to more efficient products (while users are likely to have lost the original product documentation).
+The type of information made available, could, for example, include details of the best and worst performers on the market or in a particular shop. - ICT in shops, or via the product manual could lead to on-line fiches (instead of or in addition to having them on paper).
+However, other stakeholders have argued that QR codes should not be necessary because the label should be self-explanatory. - ICT could be explored as complementary vehicle to supply additional information, which cannot usefully be included within the label. - In the future, it may be possible for appliances to give feedback on user behaviour (though it is probably premature to reflect these options within delegated acts currently). - Electronic labels could be displayed in shops or retailers could be able to download the newest labels from the internet in all languages.
+It could allow for quickly updated labels, and display of information adjusted to national or regional conditions.